reneesaks/psback/README.md

 * To see API documentation with Swagger UI visit `<your-base-bath>/swagger-ui.html`.
 Use username `dev` and password `password`.
 * Private endpoints `api/private/*` can not be tested using Swagger UI in production environment as they require a valid token.

+# Java Documentation

+To create Java documentation with Javadoc run the following maven command `mvn javadoc:javadoc`.
+Documentation will be created in `/target/site/apidocs/index.html`.

 # Accessing H2 database